-According to the work of Peeters Bruno (2009,2010,2011), Schwarz Peter (2007), Smith Eric and Webb J. Tracy (2001), Munin Nellie, (2011), and Edouard-Jean Navez (2012), the tax system applied in a country has a serious impact on cross-country competiveness, something that, in turn, impinges strongly on the actual economy of common markets such as the European Union (EU) and the differences among tax regimes diversifies homogeneity4.
+According to the work of Peeters Bruno (2009,2010,2011), Schwarz Peter (2007), Smith Eric and Webb J. Tracy (2001), Thalassinos and Kiriazidis, (2003), Munin Nellie, (2011), Thalassinos and Politis (2011) and Edouard-Jean Navez (2012), the tax system applied in a country has a serious impact on cross-country competiveness, something that, in turn, impinges strongly on the actual economy of common markets such as the European Union (EU) and the differences among tax regimes diversifies homogeneity4.
 From the other hand the mobility of productive factors is directly related with country tax-regime differences, government budget funding from tax revenues and rates are the main fiscal policy tools.

 We argue that there are significant differences among the tax regimes of EU countries and that no policy has been implemented to ensure tax homogeneity across the EU, nor is there any likelihood of such.
 The anarchy in fiscal policy is an obstacle for the European Integration.
-Budget deficits have an impact on taxation and countries, invariably, manage the recent debt crisis by selecting different taxes as fiscal policy tools.
+Budget deficits have an impact on taxation and countries, invariably, manage the recent debt crisis by selecting different taxes as fiscal policy tools (Thalassinos et al. 2006 and 2012).